-57 The responsibility for the health and safety of students lies with the provider.
-Accidents in schools will be reported to local authorities.
-Accidents in sixth form colleges, Academies, independent specialist providers and independent providers funded directly by the YPLA will be reported to the YPLA.
-Accidents in general further education colleges and Apprenticeships providers will be reported to the Skills Funding Agency.
+62 The responsibility for the health and safety of students lies with the provider.
+Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) reportable accidents in schools will be reported to local authorities.
+RIDDOR reportable accidents in sixth form colleges, general further education colleges, independent specialist providers and independent providers funded directly by the YPLA will be reported to the YPLA.
+Independent specialist providers are also required to report such accidents to the relevant local authority.
+Academies are requested to inform their Academies Lead Officer.
 It will be a condition of the YPLA's funding that providers have in place appropriate arrangements for complying with their responsibilities for the health and safety of students.